srose99/frameworks_and_languages_module/docs/assignment_report.md

 Overview
 --------

 Create a 1600 word technical report.
 This will be 40% of this module.

-* You will demonstrate your understanding of the frameworks and languages you have used in your _digital artefact_ assignment
+* You will demonstrate your understanding of the frameworks and languages you have experimented with in your _digital artefact_ assignment
-* You will use technically accurate language
+* You will use domain specific and technically accurate language/terminology

 Intended Learning Outcomes